mapbox/node-pre-gyp/README.md

 A url to the remote location where you've published tarball binaries (must be `https` not `http`).

+It is highly recommended that you use Amazon S3.
+The reasons are:

+  - Various node-pre-gyp commands like `publish` and `info` only work with an S3 host.
+  - S3 is a very solid hosting platform for distributing large files, even [Github recommends using it instead of github](https://help.github.com/articles/distributing-large-binaries).
+  - We provide detail documentation for using [S3 hosting](#s3-hosting) with node-pre-gyp.

+Why then not require S3?
+Because while some applications using node-pre-gyp need to distribute binaries as large as 20-30 MB, others might have very small binaries and might wish to store them in a github repo.
+This is not recommended, but if an author really wants to host in a non-s3 location then it should be possible.

 ##### The `binary` object has two optional properties

 ###### remote_path